godot-rust/gdnative-book/src/gdnative/export/android.md

 > ```bash
 > rustup +nightly target add aarch64-linux-android
 > ```
+>
+> Alternatively, you can change the toolchain for your project using `rust-toolchain.toml` file, or you can change the global default toolchain.
+See [rustup book](https://rust-lang.github.io/rustup/overrides.html#the-toolchain-file) for more information.

 Then, we'll install the Rust toolchains for the targets we want to support: